How to Keep Your Mazda Healthy…

 To learn about the ECU Relocation Battery Box, go to: //corksport.com/blog/increase-room-in-your-engine-bay-with-a-new-battery-box/

 As a longtime Mazda enthusiast, I’ve seen the company evolve in many innovative ways.
-Most recently, Mazda has focused their attention on improving the current Skyactive Technology lineup, including the SKY-G 2.0-liter gas and SKY-D 2.2-liter diesel engines.
+Most recently, Mazda has focused its attention on improving the current Skyactive Technology lineup, including the SKY-G 2.0-liter gas and SKY-D 2.2-liter diesel engines.

 This technology is great for those looking for good fuel economy and better engine output.
-But what about the enthusiast who, instead of seeking MPG, is drawn to a fun, high performance vehicle they can enjoy driving 24/7?
+But what about the enthusiast who, instead of seeking MPG, is drawn to a fun, high-performance vehicle they can enjoy driving 24/7?

 Here’s what I’m thinking.

 Sure, the 2.3 MZR engine had its ups and downs and can be improved by the enthusiasts who own them.
 But, I imagine something beyond what we have now.
 Consider this.
-What if the next lineup of Mazdaspeed 3’s had a 2.5L MZR engine with an upgraded turbo and a High Performance Fuel Pump (HPFP) to help with the volume and pressure to produce an ideal 320 HP beast that will scare your competition away?
+What if the next lineup of Mazdaspeed 3’s had a 2.5L MZR engine with an upgraded turbo and a High-Performance Fuel Pump (HPFP) to help with the volume and pressure to produce an ideal 320 HP beast that will scare your competition away?

 But let’s not stop there.
 Let’s address the torque steer under acceleration with an all-wheel-drive (AWD) system.
 An AWD Mazdaspeed3 was shelved years ago; the automaker said the high price point wouldn’t be saleable and the hatchback style wouldn’t be attractive to consumers.
 But now, hatchbacks are growing in popularity and perfectly positioned to rival any competitor.
 This creates a great opportunity for Mazda to introduce this next generation vehicle.
 With that in mind, I ask that today we raise our fists in solidarity for this type of Mazdaspeed innovation.